-2. First time boot from the Fedora 12 DVD or ISO file: When you have booted the new virtual machine from the Fedora 12 ISO or the DVD, click the mouse in the Welcome to Fedora 12! window and then use the keyboard arrow keys (the mouse does not work on this initial screen) to select Install or upgrade an existing system and press ENTER.
-(This is the default entry and it will auto-select itself anyway after a 60-second time-out.)
+2. First time boot from the Fedora 12 DVD or ISO file: When you have booted (powered on) the new virtual machine from the Fedora 12 ISO or the DVD, click the mouse in the Welcome to Fedora 12! window and then use the keyboard arrow keys (the mouse does not work on this initial screen) to select Install or upgrade an existing system and press ENTER.
+(This is the default entry and it will auto-select itself anyway after a 60-second time-out.
+Using the arrow keys will cancel the time-out and let you wait as long as you want.)

-- 3. Skip Testing the media, unless you are concerned that your DVD or ISO may be damaged. - 4.
+- 3. Skip Testing the media, unless you are concerned that your DVD or ISO may be damaged.
+(If you verified the checksum of the downloaded .ISO file, you can safely skip this step.
+If you did not verify the .ISO file, or if you are using a physical DVD, you must do a verify now, at least once, to make sure the .ISO file is good and not corrupted.
+Delete or discard any corrupted DVD image and get a new one.) - 4.
 When the Fedora title screen appears, select Next.
 (There are no other options available.) - 5.
 Select the language and keyboard system: use the default English and USA settings.
 Click Next.